tbrugz/sqldump/README.md

 - Flexible schema output patterns (based on schema name, object type and object name)
 - Translation of metadata (column types) between different RDBMS dialects/implementations (partial)

-SQLDump also has two subprojects:
+SQLDump also has tree subprojects:

 - **SQLRun**: runs SQL scripts from files - may be used for regenerating database from dumped SQL-scripts.
 	See [sqlrun.template.properties](https://bitbucket.org/tbrugz/sqldump/src/tip/sqlrun.template.properties) for more info